barseghyanartur/django-fobi/README.rst

 You should see a form handler as a Django micro app, which could have its' own models, admin interface, etc.

-By default, it's possible to use a form handler plugin multiple time per form.
+By default, it's possible to use a form handler plugin multiple times per form.
 If you wish to allow form handler plugin to be used only once in a form, set the ``allow_multiple`` property of the plugin to False.